 The program is designed to give a broad experience in diagnostic hematology and in laboratory hematology.
 The fellow in hematopathology will gain experience and expertise in the processing and interpretation of peripheral blood smears, bone marrow aspirates and biopsies and lymph nodes.
 Since hematopathology is primarily a subspecialty, based in the laboratory, exposure to a variety of modern diagnostic techniques and the operation of a laboratory is required.
 This includes familiarity with a full range of standard coagulation measures, immunopathology, hemoglobin analysis, molecular biology, special histochemistry, cytogenetics, hematology instrumentation, quality control and laboratory management.
-Training in this program will encompass studies relevant to hematopathology with flow cytometry, electron microscopy and surface marker techniques.
+Training in this program will encompass studies relevant to hematopathology with flow cytometry, and surface marker techniques.
 The fellow will be encouraged to develop research projects in one or more areas of interest to him/her.

 The Program Director will select from resident applicants preferably who have had four or more years of training with two years anatomic pathology and two years clinical pathology experience.
 E.O.E.

 Application Deadline: October 1, 2020 or Until Filled